tbela99/css/docs/parser.md

 ### allow_duplicate_declarations

 _boolean_|_string_|_array_.
-Default _false_.
+Default _['font-face']_.
 Remove duplicate declarations under the same rule.
 If you want to preserve multiple declarations for some properties, you can specify them as a string or an array.

 ### sourcemap